Link tagging is used by Google Analytics (and other software that works with UTM tags) to track traffic to your website originating from emails.

 not populated automatically, can be changed manually

-The vast majority of websites work well with tagged links but some web pages don't support link tagging and will break when link tagging is enabled.
-This is beyond Envoke's control.
+While the majority of websites work well with tagged links some web pages don't support link tagging and will break when link tagging is enabled.
+This is beyond Envoke's control as it's up to the web servers that host these pages to support or block tagged links.

-Note that link tagging is unrelated to Envoke email activity reports such as opens and clicks, etc. You'll still get email campaign reports even when link tagging is disabled.
+Link tagging is unrelated to Envoke email activity reports such as opens and clicks, etc. You'll still get email campaign reports even when link tagging is disabled.
+Link tagging is primarily used for reporting in Google Analytics and related Google services.